 Unfortunately, algae can be very tough to get rid of once it has a stranglehold on your tank.
 As a result, a lot of aquarium owners turn to algae eaters to help keep their tank clean and healthy.

 In this guide, we explore a few of the best algae eaters and their care needs.

-Best Algae Eaters for Freshwater Aquariums
+20 Best Algae Eaters for Freshwater Aquariums

 Here are a few of the best freshwater algae eaters for home aquariums:

 They top out our list as one of the best algae eaters because of their small size, huge appetite, and hardy nature.

 Considering most species of Plecostomus grow upwards of 18″, the Bristlenose is a much better alternative.

 No matter what you have in the tank, you can be sure that this species won’t cause any problems.
 Something few aquarists are aware of is that these catfish absolutely require driftwood in their tank.

 Important Tip: Bristlenose Plecos have large appetites, so it is recommended that you feed occasionally with algae wafers to ensure they get enough nutrition.